-We're governed by Part 6 of the Electricity Authority's Electricity Industry Participation Code (The Code) which sets out the application procedures to efficiently enable distributed generators to connect to distribution networks.
-The following documents also apply to this process:
+We're governed by Part 6 of the Electricity Authority's Electricity Industry Participation Code which sets out the application procedures to efficiently enable distributed generators to connect to distribution networks like Powerco's.
+We also have our own key guiding documents as follows:

-- Large Scale Generation Connection Standard Sets out technical requirements for connecting and operating large scale generation on our network. - Congestion management policy Our principles relating to distributed generation load congestion management.
+- Distributed generation policy Our core principles regarding enabling the connection of renewable energy generation on our distribution networks. - Congestion management policy Our principles relating to distributed generation load congestion management.